The stellar velocity dispersion in nearby spirals: radial profiles and correlations: RESULTS

 \subsection{Correlations}

-We want to quantify these relationships over a physically significant region of the galaxy and hence calculate the radial average of \sigmaRR over one effective (half-light) radius, robustly estimated via the median $ \langle \sigma_{R} \rangle $ and its associated uncertainty for each galaxy.
+We want to quantify the relationships between \sigmaR\, and different parameters over a physically significant region of the galaxy and hence calculate the radial average of \sigmaRR over one effective (half-light) radius, robustly estimated via the median $ \langle \sigma_{R} \rangle $ and its associated uncertainty for each galaxy.
 These are derived using the same method as \sigmaRR but with a ring width equal to $1\,R_{\rm{e}}$.
+We do not apply any corrections for galaxies whose data does not extend to $1\,R_{\rm{e}}$.
 The $\langle \sigma_R \rangle$ for each galaxy are plotted against various properties in Figure \ref{fig:meddispprop}.
 The Pearson's and Spearman's correlation coefficients ($r_{\rm P}$ and $r_{\rm S}$ respectively), their corresponding $\rm p$-values (which indicate the probability of a null-hypothesis) and best-fitting linear parameters of each \medsigmaR -- parameter plot are shown in Table \ref{tab:corr}.
-Linear fits were were parametrized as follows: $\log \langle \sigma_{R} \rangle = a \log X + b$ for fits performed using the robust median method and $\log \langle \sigma_{R} \rangle = c \log X + d$ for fits performed using the least-squares orthogonal distance regression (ODR) method.
+Linear fits were were parametrized as follows: $\log \langle \sigma_{R} \rangle = a \log X + b$ for fits performed using the robust median method and $\log \langle \sigma_{R} \rangle = c \log X + d$ for fits performed using the least-squares orthogonal distance regression (ODR) method \mbox{\citep[see, e.g.,][]{pre92}}.
 The latter method takes into account uncertainties of both variables whereas the former does not take into account any uncertainties but is a more robust fitting method.
 The best-fitting lines and parameters are only shown in Figure \ref{fig:meddispprop} and Table \ref{tab:corr} for cases where there is a strong and significant correlation between variables, we define this case as $|r|> 0.5$ and ${\rm p} < 0.05$.
 The relative strengths and significances of correlations are consistent whether Pearson's or Spearman's correlation coefficients are used.